-Join Mike Meyers for an in-depth discussion in this video Touring Windows 7: Part 3, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Touring Windows 7: Part 3, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - One of the big challenges Microsoft…has had from day one was the idea…of sharing stuff on a network.…In the most simple Windows model…you only can have two types of organizations.…You can have a workgroup,…which is just a group of computers…and everybody can share folders…as well as access other people's folders.…There's not much security there, a little bit but not a lot.…The other one is a Windows domain.…In order to do a Windows domain you need a copy…of Windows Server which is expensive,…and you setup one machine as the server system.…